ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 A function value is a pair containing the function code and an environment.
 It is that pair that is called a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).

 Partially applying parameters to a function creates a new closure.
-The environment is updated but the function is unchanged.
+The environment is updated, but the function is unchanged.
 ```ocaml
 # let max_42 = max 42;;
 val max_42 : int -> int = <fun>